oracle/weblogic-kubernetes-operator/site/name-changes.md

 The pathname can either be a full path name, or a relative path name.
 If it's a relative pathname, then it's relative to the directory of the shell invoking the create script.

 The per-operator directory name is:
-  <user project dir from -o>/weblogic-operators/<operator namespace from the input yaml file's namespace property>
+  <user project dir from -o>/weblogic-operators/<operator namespace from the input YAML file's namespace property>

 Similarly, the per-domain directory name is:
-  <user project dir from -o>/weblogic-domains/<domain uid from the input yaml file's domainUid property>
+  <user project dir from -o>/weblogic-domains/<domain uid from the input YAML file's domainUid property>

 #### What If I Mess Up Creating a Domain or Operator And Want To Do It Again?

-* TBD - destroy the operator / domain - I don't think we provide scripts for this yet, but will soon
+* Remove the resources that were created for the operator:
+  * kubectl delete -f weblogic-operator.yaml
+  * kubectl delete -f weblogic-operator-security.yaml
+* Remove the resources that were created for the domain:
+  * kubernetes/delete-weblogic-domain-resources.sh <domainUID>
-* either remove the directory that was generated for that operator / domain, or remove the generated yaml files and the copy of the input file from it
+* either remove the directory that was generated for that operator / domain, or remove the generated YAML files and the copy of the input file from it
 * make whatever changes you need in your inputs file
 * re-run the create script